gnoul4869/gnoul4869/README.md

 <pre>
 AI Chatbot (09/2022):

-"An AI Chatbot that can communicate with the user by predicting the user's intention"
+An AI Chatbot that can communicate with the user by predicting the user's intention.

 Languages: Python, Jupyter Notebook
 Libraries: Tensorflow, NLTK